Eppo vs Optuna

 - What integrations does it support?

-- Eppo integrates with various data warehouses.
+- Eppo integrates with major data warehouses such as Snowflake and BigQuery.

 - Who is it best for?